touridev/onebit-bot/README.md

 * Create and configure a DialogFlow API.

-* Synchronize your API with the OneBitBot.
+* Synchronize your API with the onebit-bot.

-* Enable your API's app that the OneBitBot will be used.
+* Enable your API's app that the onebit-bot will be used.

 * Thats It!